K0p1-Git/AutoSorter/README.md

 - Create script to automate testing

 ## Contributing
-When contributing to this repository, please first discuss the change you wish to make via <a href='https://github.com/K0p1-Git/AutoSorter/issues'>issue</a> or contact me via <a href='https://twitter.com/K0p1_'>twitter</a> before making a change.
+When contributing to this repository, please first discuss the change you wish to make via <a href='https://github.com/K0p1-Git/AutoSorter/issues'>issue</a>, create a pull request or contact me via <a href='https://twitter.com/K0p1_'>twitter</a> before making a change.

 Code of conduct to be added soon.